AllenUI/Cis-11-T-Tech-Project/README.md

 * Add letter grade to score
 ## Technologies
 Code was created using LC-3
+LC3Edit.exe
+Simulate.exe
 ## Set Up
-To run this software you need to install an LC-3 Program
+To run this software you need to install the LC-3 Program
 ```
 $ Install LC-3 Software
 $ Copy and paste LC-3 code